k2view/BigQuery/extensions/bigquery/README.md

 3. **DbCommand**:
    - Not optimized for high-throughput reads/writes compared to the Storage API.
    - The batch option in DbCommand is not supported for BigQuery.
+4. **TDM Table-Level**: Data retention is not supported when the source table contains a complex field (array/struct/range), so the option "Do not retain" must be selected.
 ---

 ## TDM Table-Level Tasks: